filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 The functionality for the login button will be implemented in milestone 2

 Stories:
+   - Create Design in Figma
    - Setup Git Repository with ReactApp and Bootstrap
    - Implement evaluated design in proposed components
-   - Display owned NFTs of specific ETH Address

 People: Frank (Design) + Rene (Dev)
 Timeline: 1 month, July 1st - August 1st
 Funding: USD 10000

-### 2. Ceramic Network Integration
+### IDX, Ceramic and IPFS as Social Login

-With this milestone we delivers the ability to log into the app through the LoginComponent with executes the login method from the IDX Framework and use Metamask as Signing Provider.
+With this milestone we delivers the ability to log into the app through the LoginComponent which executes the login method from the IDX Framework and use Metamask as Signing Provider.
 After the login the app loads the Basic Profile from IDX.
 In case the user has no existung Profile, the ProfileEditComponent shows up as Modal allows to create and persist a Profile on IPFS through IDX and ceramic.

 We rely on the SDKs of IDX, Ceramic,IPFS and the Metamask Web3 Provider in order to archieve our Web3 DID Login.
 This allows us to fetch the Ethereum Address of the user.
 Thereby we can load the user owned NFTs from the OpenSea API.